 From Bangkok to Ayutthaya it is only a distance of about 80 kilometers and a trip to this stunning temple city is definitely a highlight of any Thailand trip.
 To get from Bangkok to Ayutthaya, there are several good options.
 Due to the proximity to the Thai capital and thanks to the good transportation options, it is quite easy to organize the journey.
 The cheapest options on how to get to Ayutthaya are either a trip by bus, minibus or train.
 Easier, without much hassle, is to take a private driver or a cab.
 If you don’t want to do the journey on your own, then you can also join a guided day tour.

-In this blog post we have put together everything important you need to know in order to get from Bangkok to Ayutthaya.
+In this travel guide we have put together everything important you need to know in order to get from Bangkok to Ayutthaya.
 Here you will get useful tips and information that will make your tour plan to Ayutthaya much easier!

 From Bangkok to Ayutthaya by Train

 One of the cheapest ways to get from Bangkok to Ayutthaya is by train.
-You can buy tickets directly at the counter at the Bangkok Central Station in Hua Lamphong, for the 3rd class even just before the trip.
-The main train station can be reached either by subway (MRT – Hua Lamphong), by bus, by taxi or by tuk-tuk.
+You can buy tickets directly at the counter at the new Bangkok Central Station “Bang Sue Grand Station”, for the 3rd class, even just before the trip.
+The main train station can be reached either by subway (MRT – Bang Sue), by bus, by taxi or by tuk-tuk.
 In Thailand, train rides are usually very cheap, so sitting in the third class from Bangkok to Ayutthaya only costs around 15 baht.
 The price for the second class is around 35 baht.
 Trains to Ayutthaya leave almost every hour.
 The exact timetables can be found on the official website of Thairailways!